How we built PayDirect

 Engineering a new open banking based payment method.

-TrueLayer launched its first payment product in 2019: we pioneered open banking payments and we have seen them getting traction across over the past two years.As we gained more experience, we also got a good grip on their limitations:
+TrueLayer launched its first payment product in 2019: we pioneered open banking payments and we have seen them getting traction across a wide spectrum of open banking examples and use cases over the past two years.As we gained more experience, we also got a good grip on their limitations:

 - Open banking payments are one way.

 To reduce the burden on our customers, we built PayDirect — a new payment product that combines open banking with the fastest payment rails in the UK and Europe.You can read more about the different use cases that PayDirect supports in our launch article — in this blog post we will instead take a look behind the scenes and delve deeper into the technology that powers our new product.

 Closing the loopHow does PayDirect work?
 When a merchant onboards to PayDirect, we provision an e-money wallet for each of the currencies we support.
 Each wallet has an IBAN and can receive funds over all the payment rails supported for that currency.Let’s look, for example, at the UK.
 Here, a merchant can:

 - collect funds from their end users via open banking payments

 - issue refunds or withdraw from their wallet programmatically with an instant payout using Faster Payments

 Uncharted territoryIt might not look like much is changing — Faster Payments is just another payment method, isn’t it?Well, it actually is a seismic shift for us: we are holding funds on behalf of our customers.With open banking payments we never “touch the money”: we act as an intermediary between our customers and banks, instructing the latter to perform actions on behalf of end users.Managing funds is a different game.
 From an engineering perspective, the bar for the new system has to be much higher.Correctness, auditability and resiliency were our top concerns, while at the same time aiming to get to market in a reasonable time frame.The rest of the post will delve deeper into how each of those requirements shaped the final system.